2022 changes to the building regulations for extensions (Part L)

 These will affect formerly “normal constructions.”
 For instance, prior to July 2022, a straightforward brick lean-to extension may have had the following building thicknesses:

 Roof: Artificial slates, battens, breather membrane with 120mm rigid insulation between and 25mm under the rafters of 150mm deep.
 Previously compliant at 0.18W/m²K.

 In order to attain 0.15W/m2K, the same design would now require 50mm insulation beneath the rafters as opposed to 25mm.

 Brick cavity wall: 100mm standard grade block, brick outer leaf, 50mm clear cavity, 50mm rigid insulation, wet plaster finish.
 Prior to this, compliance was 0.26 W/m2K.

 Now, for the same building, a minimum of 90mm of the same insulation would be needed, fitted in a minimum cavity width of 140mm.

-There are undoubtedly other ways to meet the requirements, such as switching to an insulated timber frame, using thermal blocks, or completely filling the cavity with insulation (not advised in exposed sites, and generally, TSA does not specify for this reason).
+There are undoubtedly other ways to meet the requirements and changes to the building regulations, such as switching to an insulated timber frame, using thermal blocks, or completely filling the cavity with insulation (not advised in exposed sites, and generally, TSA does not specify for this reason).
 However, the period of 300mm overall thickness cavity walls is over.
 Given that blockwork performs a bit better than brickwork, a rendered blockwork wall that uses a 125mm cavity with 75mm insulation can be considered compliant.